a13r1/Storefront-Backend/README.md

 - Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations
+- bcrypt from npm for encrypting users passwords
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing